jaaska-dev/jaaska-dev/README.md

 <br>

-- 🌱  I currently have a strong focus on learning React.js and back-end technologies - Node.js and MongoDB.
+- 🌱  I currently have a strong focus working with React.js and learning back-end technologies - Node.js and MongoDB.
 - 👯  I’m looking to collaborate with like-minded developers who want to constantly improve and learn, build new things.
 - 💬  Ask me about JavaScript and web development in general.
 - 🔭  2020 Goals: to learn Full Stack Web Development and start a web development freelancing business.